 Another major pain point for any hiring manager is scheduling interviews.
 A typical scenario involves a hiring manager asking team mates and the applicant for their available dates and times.
 Wrangling multiple individuals to meet for one interview is not only a logistical nightmare, but could also cause uncertainty (and confusion) among candidates who could be applying to several jobs simultaneously.

 Practical time savers such as automatic scheduling integrations and automated replies can alleviate communication woes among the hiring manager, juggling numerous applications, and the candidate, potentially speaking with several companies.
 Phone tag is now a thing of the past.

 Businesses often build their own hiring software because they don’t want to lose any control over the hiring process.
 But these self-created systems are usually clunky, inflexible, and often require just as much time to manage as the actual hiring process.
 Even worse, as the company grows, the software usually is rendered obsolete or restrictive as a company’s hiring needs change — maybe they require a second interview now, or a proficiency test, or a background check.
-Parts of the process may be silo’ed in one section of the software while data on applicants may be someplace else.
+Parts of the manual recruitment process may be silo’ed in one section of the software while data on applicants may be someplace else.
 In short: it’s a mess.

 What hiring managers need is instead a flexible and transparent platform that allows them to create positions, manage, edit, and customize every stage of the process.
 This all starts with data.

 Hiring managers should not only be able to see the applicants in the various stages they’ve created, but the communications that have been sent as well.
 A hiring manager should be able to see the status of an applicant in seconds.